yubink2/Manip4Care/README.md

 python manipulation_seated_demo.py
 ```

-Optionally, you can visualize the simulation run with the '--gui' flag.
-You can run our experiments with reduced ranges of shoulder joints with the '--group' flag.
-If you would like to generate a new grasp, you can run with the '--grasp' flag, then replace the corresponding variables in the file: 'best_q_R_grasp', 'best_world_to_grasp', and 'best_world_to_eef_goal'.
+Optionally, you can visualize the simulation run with the `--gui` flag.
+You can run our experiments with reduced ranges of shoulder joints with the `--group` flag.
+If you would like to generate a new grasp, you can run with the `--grasp` flag, then replace the corresponding variables in the file: `best_q_R_grasp`, `best_world_to_grasp`, and `best_world_to_eef_goal`.

 ## How to run the integrated bed bathing and limb manipulation pipeline